Next Start

 The image above shows the reverse bucket partially engaged, just starting its travel down to restrict or cover the jet nozzle.

-Not all jet skis have brakes.
+Do Jet Skis have brakes?
+Not all Jet Skis have brakes.
 For models that do have a braking system, the same bucket that controls reverse can also slow down the craft.
-Even without brakes, jet skis slow down very quickly when the rider releases the throttle.
-So while it may be frightening to learn a personal watercraft doesn’t have dedicated ‘brakes,’ once underway, riders quickly discover that they can slow down easily and safely.
+Even without brakes, Jet Skis slow down very quickly when the rider releases the throttle.
+So, while it may be frightening to learn a personal watercraft doesn’t have dedicated ‘brakes,’ once underway, riders quickly discover that they can slow down easily and safely.

 This external water cycles through the engine’s water jacket with the goal of absorbing the engine’s heat, and then the heated water is discharged back into the body of water where the craft is operating.